The following is a complete guide to branding in 2020. If you’re looking for some exciting, fresh ideas, you’re in the right place.

 Chapter 6 – Brand Positioning

-When I see different brand logos or hear brand jingles, almost instantly I think of the types of values, features and positive attributes that specific brand offers.
+Upon seeing different brand logos or hearing brand jingles, most people think of the types of values, features and positive attributes that specific brand offers.

 Is this because the logo design or jingle-tone directly relay a brand’s core values and ideals?
 Of course not.
 It’s instead because of how they’ve utilized brand positioning.

 Brand positioning is a way to influence a target audience to understand the types of features and values you offer each time they think of your brand.
-Brand positioning extends further than a captivating font or unique packaging.
-It’s a strategic approach to present your brand as a superior option.
+Brand positioning is a strategic approach to present your brand as a superior option.